zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER FOUR.md

 44

 revenge, without even realizing he was doing it?
-Hadn't he set a boaconstrictor on him?
+Hadn't he set a boa constrictor on him?

-Harry looked back at Hagrid, smiling, and saw that Hagrid was positivelybeaming at him.
+Harry looked back at Hagrid, smiling, and saw that Hagrid was positively ==beam==ing at him.

 "See?" said Hagrid.
-"Harry Potter, not a wizard -- you wait, you'll beright famous at Hogwarts."
+"Harry Potter, not a wizard -- you wait, you'll be right famous at Hogwarts."

 But Uncle Vernon wasn't going to give in without a fight.